z-tariq/scenarios-2/scenario.md

-title: Golang for loop Test Z1
+title: Golang Finite for loop
 description: Learn how Golang loops works and how it's different from other programming languages.
 time: 10 minutes